Danny (footballer)

 Daniel Miguel Alves Gomes (born 7 August 1983), commonly known as Danny, is a Portuguese former professional footballer who played as an attacking midfielder.
 Also a winger, he was known for his dribbling and key passes.

-He spent most of his career in Russia in service of Dynamo Moscow and Zenit, after arriving at the age of 21 from Sporting.
-He won six items of silverware with Zenit, including three Russian Premier League titles.
+He spent most of his career in Russia in service of Dynamo Moscow and Zenit, after arriving at the age of 21 from Sporting CP.
+He won seven items of silverware with Zenit, including three Russian Premier League titles.

 Danny represented Portugal at the 2010 World Cup and the 2004 Olympics.

 Club career

-Marítimo / Sporting
+Marítimo and Sporting CP

-Born to Portuguese parents in Caracas, Venezuela, Danny moved to the island of Madeira when he was 15 years old.
+Born to Portuguese parents in Caracas, Venezuela, Danny moved to the island of Madeira when he was 15.
 There, he developed his football skills in the youth teams of C.S.
 Marítimo, making his professional debut in a 2–1 Primeira Liga home win against Gil Vicente F.C. on 1 October 2001.
-A few months later he scored his first goal in a 1–2 loss at S.C.
+A few months later, he scored his first goal in a 2–1 away loss to S.C.
 Salgueiros, also being sent off in the 60th minute; he finished his first season with five goals in 20 games.

-Having signed to Sporting CP for €2.1 million after that sole season, Danny was immediately loaned back to Marítimo, returning in June 2004 and going on to appear in 12 official matches for the Lions.
+Having signed with Sporting CP for €2.1 million in summer 2002, Danny was immediately loaned back to Marítimo, returning in June 2004 and going on to appear in 12 official matches for the Lions.

 Dynamo Moscow

 In February 2005, Danny joined Russia's FC Dynamo Moscow in a deal worth €2 million.
 The club was also involved in other transfer deals of Portuguese and Portugal-based players at the time, including Derlei and Maniche.

-Danny would eventually be the one with the most success in the country, being awarded the "Player of the Year" award and leading the team to a second-place finish in 2008.
-His last appearance for Dynamo came on 23 August 2008, in a 1–1 away draw against FC Spartak Moscow.
+Danny would eventually be the one with the most success in the country, being awarded the "Player of the Year" award and leading the team to a third-place finish in 2008.